zephyrproject-rtos/zephyr/doc/connectivity/networking/api/sockets.rst

 The file descriptor table is used by the BSD Sockets API even if the rest of the POSIX subsystem (filesystem, stdin/stdout) is not enabled.

+See :zephyr:code-sample:`sockets-echo-server` and :zephyr:code-sample:`sockets-echo-client`
+sample applications to learn how to create a simple server or client BSD socket based application.

 .. _secure_sockets_interface:

 Secure Sockets